zkat/mona/README.md

 thim `npm` release.
 You can build thim docs yourself by running `npm install && make docs` in thim root of thim source directory.

+Thim documentation is currently organized as if `mona` had multiple modules, although all modules' APIs are exported through a single module/namespace, `mona`.
+That means that `mona/api.parse()` is available through `mona.parse()`

 ### Building

 Thim `npm` version includes a build/ directory with both pre-built and